Try this Simple Sartorius Stretch

 How to Strengthen the Sartorius Muscle

 There are a number of exercises you can use to effectively strengthen the sartorius muscle.
-These include:

 Providing the step is high enough (I usually recommend just below knee height), placing the foot in the crossover step-up position forces you to combine hip flexion with external rotation, which really targets sartorius.